ucb-rit/savio-singularity-rstudio/README.md

 ### Using RStudio without authentication

-  1) Start RStudio server on a compute node via `srun` or `sbatch`.
+  1) Start RStudio server on a compute node via `srun` or `sbatch` as follows.
 If you're using `srun`, start your interactive session via `srun` and then invoke the Singularity command below.
 If you're using `sbatch`, invoke Singularity command below within your submission script.

      ```singularity run rstudio-server-0.3.simg```
   2) Note the name of the Savio node, e.g., `n0070.savio2` on which the job started.